orstavik/cloudflare-tutorial/docs/newChapters/the_law/5a_HowTo_memoize2.md

 # HowTo: memoize cloneables?

-## Demo: Cloneable 1: `DOMNodes`
+## Problem 1: `DOMNodes`

 To make a set of `DOMNode`s is a good example of a heavy sync process that is a) most often possible to memoize if you b) always `cloneNode(true)` the result.
-Here is a demo of such a `memoize` regulator that assumes a sync original function that will not fail/`throw` anything.
+Here is a demo of such a `memoize` regulator.
+This demo assumes:
+1. that the original function is always sync, and
+2. that the original function never fails/`throws`.

 ```javascript
 function memoizeDOMNodes(original) {